yquek/NielsenChuangSolutions/README.md

-# Mike and Ike Solutions
+# Nielsen and Chuang Solutions

 This is a non-official, still expanding solution manual to Nielsen and Chuang's Quantum Computation and Quantum Information.
 I use the 10th Anniversary Edition for problem numbering.